varffs/c-gent-net/content/sections/1_Digital society, labour and power/teaser.md

-I’m a scholar of digital media and culture, and the author of *Cyberboss: The Rise of Algorithmic Management and the...*
+I’m a scholar of digital media and culture, and the author of *Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work* (Verso Books).